-'Fortnite' Update 6.02 Gets Funky With Disco Domination Mode | Digital Trends
+'Fortnite' Update 6.02 Gets Funky with Disco Domination Mode | Digital Trends

-We’re quickly approaching Halloween, and if you’re an adult, that likely means dancing around with your friends while wearing ridiculous costumes.
-Fortnite is getting you into the dancing spirit with a new limited time “Disco Domination” mode, and if you’re in the mood for something a little more dangerous, the latest weapon addition is just what you need.
+Fortnite’s update 6.02 has arrived and in the spirit of Halloween, Epic Games has added the option to dance around with your friends wearing ridiculous costumes.
+As predicted, the Skull Trooper skin has made a comeback alongside new Skull Squad gear that you can find in the Fortnite item shop starting today.
+You’ll also be getting into the dancing spirit with a new Limited Time Mode called “Disco Domination”, and if you’re in the mood for something a little more dangerous, the newest weapon additions are just what you need.

 “Disco Domination” combines the two things people like to do most in Fortnite — killing each other and dancing — and turns it into a competitive mode.
 Two teams of 50 players each are placed on the battle royale map, which five dance floors appearing whenever the storm is not moving inward.
 To win, you have to capture and protect dance floors by dancing on them with no other enemies present, and you can do so more quickly in the later parts of the map.
 Once the storm hits its third circle, respawning will be enabled, as well, allowing for more frenetic and exciting matches.